input-output-hk/marconi/doc/read-the-docs-site/adr/0002-indexer-resuming-strategy.rst

 * It's the indexer responsability to ignore new stable points that are past its current indexing point, if any.

 * We will start a single node chain-sync client for all indexers instead of one node chain sync client per indexer.

 Argument
 --------

-Our different implementations of the resuming so far tried to restart at thhe latest common synchronisation points of all the indexers, even if this point was a volatile one.
+Our different implementations of the resuming so far tried to restart at the latest common synchronisation points of all the indexers, even if this point was a volatile one.
-The consequence of it was a complex logic to (1) find a valid sync point, (2) deal with the potential rollbacks once the chainpoint was chosen.
+The consequence of it was a complex logic to (1) find a valid sync point, (2) manage any potential rollback once the chainpoint was chosen.

-Sticking to stable blocks drastically simplified the resuming logic, as we don't have to handle rollback that happened while the indexer was offline.
+Scoping the resume to stable blocks only drastically simplified the resume logic.
-The counterpart is that we potentially need to reindex volatile blocks, but we decided that redoing this work isn't too expensive compared to the logic simplification that it introduces.
+This design removed the complex logic of determining whether rollbacks occurred while the indexer(s) were offline.
+This simplification came at the cost of potentially re-indexing the volatile blocks.
+We have determined, this is a small cost to pay for the gained simplifications.

 Alternative solutions
 ---------------------